 I'd say that if I had a favorite color, it would still be yellow, the color of butter, of daisies, and the sun that makes you weep as you look into it.
 Yet, there are other colors that bring back memories.
 The Range living room is this antique looking sage green.
 It could stand with a redo, but the color will remain the same, I think, as I go to the paint store to look at samples.

 In looking through all the little squares of paint at the store, I think to myself that we always seem to associate scent with certain periods of our lives, but how about color?

-Before the the sun could even warm the earth, warm me, blue grey gave way to grey, like the whole of Lee's army taking on the battle between dusk and dawn.
+Before the sun could even warm the earth, warm me, blue-grey gave way to gray, like the whole of Lee's army taking on the battle between dusk and dawn.
 The blood red of the sunrise leaches into the earth until the world goes suddenly and softly grey again.
 The clouds mourn and the birds sound an echo of taps up in the trees, as I sit and remember a battle of my own, tracing invisible scars of it upon soft skin.

 Then, there in another section of the paint store are the blues and greys.